Connect with us

 Should Pack Items

-• Wallet/ Purse – containing local currency, home credit/ debit card, prepaid currency card (or Revolut/Monzo type card), ID.
+• Wallet or purse – containing local currency, home credit/ debit card, prepaid currency card (or Revolut/Monzo type card), ID.

 • Chargers (for Camera, Phone, Laptop, Appliances, etc).